-- LVC is the only school in central Pennsylvania to offer the CSD/SLP program and one of only five in the entire state to have a five-year program (4+1) culminating in a master's degree.
+Once candidacy status is obtained, LVC will be the only school in central Pennsylvania to offer the CSD/SLP program and one of only five in the entire state to have a five-year program (4+1) culminating in a master's degree.
 The other Pennsylvania programs are six-years (4+2).

 Speech-language pathology positions continue to be difficult to fill.
 The LVC five-year program, culminating in a master’s degree in speech-language pathology, will assist employers in reducing vacancies, particularly in the school setting.